Matrix-free Second-order Optimization of Gaussian Splats with Residual Sampling

 Citation

-title = {Second-order Optimization of Gaussian Splats with Importance Sampling},
+title={Second-order Optimization of Gaussian Splats with Importance Sampling},

-author = {Pehlivan, Hamza and Boscolo Camiletto, Andrea and Foo, Ling Geng and Habermann, Marc and Theobalt, Christian},
+author={Pehlivan, Hamza and Boscolo Camiletto, Andrea and Foo, Lin Geng and Habermann, Marc and Theobalt, Christian},

 }